ashubirla/DECS_Project_24M0752/README.md

 Generating Graphs

-After running multiple tests (e.g., with 1, 4, 8, 16 threads), the client will save results to load_test_results.csv in the build folder (or root depending on where you ran it).
+After running multiple tests (e.g., with 1, 4, 8, 16 threads), the client will save results to load_test_results.csv.

 Move the CSV to the results/ folder in the project root and run the plotter:

-# From project root
-python3 generate_plots.py

-This will generate load_test_results.png showing Throughput and Latency curves.

 Identifying Bottlenecks